 One of the things that makes depression so hard to live with is the sleep and fatigue thing.
 For instance, if you tussle with depression, how difficult is it to get out of bed and get your day going?
 And how’s your overall fatigue factor?
-That’s what I thought.
-Let’s talk about sleep inertia…
+Hmmm, let’s talk about sleep inertia…

 Dr. Aiken starts by acknowledging how difficult it is for someone with depression to feel fully awake.
 He then mentions fatigue and submits that sleep inertia is one of its causes.

 This go-round I used my shovel.
-And, go figure, I came across a term – sleep inertia – that was new to me.
-Best part is, it’s hugely relevant for anyone trying to manage depression – especially one who has major problems with sleep and fatigue.
+And go figure, I came across a term – sleep inertia – that was new to me.
+Best part is, it’s relevant for anyone trying to manage depression, especially one who has major problems with sleep and fatigue.

 Let’s see what we can see…